Introduction: Building an ArduCopter

 - On my Turnigy ESC, there are 3 wires that connect to the motor marked A-B-C. Use this setup to correctly wire the ESC's to the motors:

-- Here's another note for these connections MAKE SURE TO SLIDE THE HEAT SHRINK ONTO THE WIRES BEFORE SOLDERING THEM TO THE ESC.
-You can thank me later.
+- Here's another note for these connections: MAKE SURE TO SLIDE THE HEAT SHRINK ONTO THE WIRES BEFORE SOLDERING THEM TO THE ESC.

 - Also, I used a Woven Pattern when mounting the ESC's, meaning that each ESC was spaced over one ar to its corresponding motor.
 I would advise to move the number sticker from the motor to its corresponding ESC after you have soldered them together or the next step will be very confusing.